jonahkraft/lifelines/README.md

 - Number of rows / columns
 - Number of iterations
 - Initial alive rate (when the matrix is initialized, this is the rate of a single cell to be alive)
-- sleep duration (time between redraws)
+- Sleep duration (time between redraws)
-- dead to alive condition
+- Dead to alive condition
-- alive to alive condition
+- Alive to alive condition

-At each timestep, the number of living neighbours is calculated for each cell.
-If a cell is currently dead and the number of living neighbours is contained in "dead to alive condition", the cell becomes alive.
+At each timestep, the number of living neighbors is calculated for each cell.
+If a cell is currently dead and the number of living neighbors is contained in "dead to alive condition", the cell becomes alive.
 This works analogously for living cells.
-The default values are the ones from Conwy's Game of Life, but changing these values might be of interest.
+The default values are the ones from Conway's Game of Life, but changing these values might be of interest.

 ## Running the project